 1. Physical fatigue:

 This may sound odd but it is nonetheless a fact.
-When you begin realizing consistent weakness in the physical body, chances are your soul and spirit is also under spiritual attack.
+When you begin realizing the consistent weakness in the physical body, chances are your soul and spirit is also under spiritual attack.

 2. Perpetual lack: